Thüringer Aufbaubank

-The Thüringer Aufbaubank (TAB) is the central development institute of the Free State of Thuringia.
+The Thüringer Aufbaubank (TAB) is a German development finance institution of the Free State of Thuringia.
 It is a public institution and was founded in 1992.
 The first chairman of the board was Carl-Ludwig Wagner.
 The sole shareholder is the Free State.
 It has assumed the guarantor liability and the maintenance liability.
 Legal supervision of the bank lies with the Thuringian Ministry of Finance.

 Tasks and instruments

 The tasks of the bank include, in addition to economic development, the promotion of housing and urban development, the promotion of technology, the financing of public customers, agriculture, environmental protection and infrastructure.
 The Aufbaubank offers low-interest loans and subsidies.
 In addition, it issues guarantees.
 Its subsidiary bm-t beteiligungsmanagement thüringen gmbh also allows Thuringian companies to obtain equity capital.
 The bank's target groups are companies, homeowners, municipalities, municipal companies and farmers.
 The Aufbaubank works closely with banks and savings banks as well as with the other development banks of the federal and state governments.